Vidoje Petrović: Municipal politics

 In November 2006, Petrović and United States ambassador of Serbia Michael C. Polt inaugurated a Local Economic Development office in Loznica, funded by the United States Agency for International Development (USAID).
-In June 2010, Petrović joined with Serbian economy minister Mlađan Dinkić to announce that the Italian clothing company Golden Lady would construct a factory in the city."Italy's Golden Lady To Build Third Factory in Serbia," SeeNews, 17 June 2010.
+In June 2010, Petrović joined with Serbian economy minister Mlađan Dinkić to announce that the Italian clothing company Golden Lady would construct a factory in the city.
 He also served in the Chamber of the Local Authorities in the Congress of Local and Regional Authorities of the Council of Europe from 2004 to 2011, initially as a delegate for Serbia and Montenegro and subsequently for Serbia after Montenegro's declaration of independence in 2006.

 In 2012, G17 Plus created a new political alliance called the United Regions of Serbia (URS).
-Petrović led the alliance to a plurality victory with twenty-one out of fifty-nine mandates in the 2012 local elections and was thereafter chosen for another term as mayor.Službeni List (Grada Loznice), Volume 36 Number 11 (18 May 2012), p.
-2.
+Petrović led the alliance to a plurality victory with twenty-one out of fifty-nine mandates in the 2012 local elections and was thereafter chosen for another term as mayor.

 The URS dissolved after a poor showing in the 2014 Serbian parliamentary election.
-Petrović joined the Progressive Party in 2015 and led the party to a majority victory with thirty-four mandates in the 2016 local elections.Službeni List (Grada Loznice), Volume 40 Number 9 (13 April 2016), p.
-1. In 2018, he and Serbian president Aleksandar Vučić announced that the Chinese car parts company Minth would invest in a factory in the city.
+Petrović joined the Progressive Party in 2015 and led the party to a majority victory with thirty-four mandates in the 2016 local elections.
+In 2018, he and Serbian president Aleksandar Vučić announced that the Chinese car parts company Minth would invest in a factory in the city.
 Petrović subsequently promoted investment in the electric vehicle sector in Loznica in 2019, noting the presence of Rio Tinto's Jadar mine in the municipality as an incentive.

-He led the Progressives to an increased majority with forty-three out of fifty-nine mandates in the 2020 local elections.Službeni List (Grada Loznice), Volume 44 Number 16 (22 June 2020), p.
-2.
+He led the Progressives to an increased majority with forty-three out of fifty-nine mandates in the 2020 local elections.